OECD: Bank of Japan QE needed, but structural reforms also important

 The OECD forecast that Japan's core-core consumer prices, which exclude fresh food and energy, will rise around 0.5 percent in the fourth quarter of 2014 from the same period a year earlier.

 It is important for Japan to end deflation because this lowers nominal gross domestic product (GDP), which worsens Japan's debt-to-GDP ratio, the OECD said.
-Japan's debt burden is already the worst among major economies at more than twice the size of its $5 trillion (3.27 trillion pounds) economy.
+Japan's debt burden is already the worst among major economies at more than twice the size of its $5 trillion economy.

 FISCAL DISCIPLINE